ShaokangXie/hydra/deployment/README.md

-# Deploying ISS
+# Deploying HYDRA

-This document first describes the scripts that facilitate a deployment on the IBM cloud.
+This document first describes the scripts that facilitate a deployment on the AWS cloud.

 Next, it describes how to run experiments:
-* on IBM cloud
+* on AWS cloud
 * locally

 Finally, it describes how to export plots from the experimental results.

 **All the following commands should be run with `hydra/deployment` as working directory.**
-## IBM cloud setup
+## AWS cloud setup

-Scripts to install and setup IBM Cloud CLI are under `scripts/setup` directory:
+Scripts to install and setup AWS Cloud CLI are under `scripts/setup` directory:

 ### Installation
 Run `./scripts/setup/install.sh`

-Installs the required packages and the IBM Cloud CLI tools.<br/>
+Installs the required packages and the AWS Cloud CLI tools.<br/>
 Needs to be run only once on a machine.<br/>
 Only works with Ubuntu Linux.<br/>